Spaces and Transforms

 - For text logs, it means they share the same conceptual stream.

-As explained below, a space view may display data belonging to multiple spaces, but there must be a well-defined means of transforming the data from one space to another.
+As explained below, a view may display data belonging to multiple spaces, but there must be a well-defined means of transforming the data from one space to another.

 Which entities belong to which spaces is a function of the transform system, which uses the following rules to define the space connectivity: